 Motorcycles need as much distance to stop as cars.
-It is recommended that new motorcycle operators try to maintain a minimum two- second following distance behind the vehicle ahead.
-This allows you space to stop, swerve, and to keep a reasonable space cushion.
+It is recommended that new motorcycle operators try to maintain a minimum four- second following distance behind the vehicle ahead.
+This allows you space to stop, swerve, and keep a reasonable space cushion.

 Keep well behind the vehicle ahead even when you are stopped.
 This will make it easier to get out of the way if someone behind you is not slowing down.
 It will also give you a cushion of space if the vehicle ahead starts to back up for some reason.

 Speeding up to lose someone following too closely only ends up with someone tailgating you at a higher speed.